 When I lived in apartments in North Georgia recycling was next to impossible.
 My complex did not participate in any program or pick up and the closest plant was an hour’s drive away.
-I hated the amount of wast we were generating as a two person family, but I personally was unable to do anything about it on a regular basis.
+I hated the amount of waste we were generating as a two-person family, but I personally was unable to do anything about it on a regular basis.
 Moving out to Phoenix there was a large difference in the acceptability of recycling resources.
-Now living in a three person household we may generate a bag of waste a week and up to two bags of recyclables.
+Now living in a three-person household we may generate a bag of waste a week and up to two bags of recyclables.

-So, not only are we not recycling what can be recycled; we are not making simple changes to recyclable or earth friendly materials.
+So, not only are we not recycling what can be recycled; we are not making simple changes to recyclable or earth-friendly materials.
 Why? cost.
-Styrofoam is cheep, people prefer patter towels because driers are loud and unreliable, its hard to remember reusable shopping bags, and so on.
+Styrofoam is cheap, people prefer patter towels because driers are loud and unreliable, its hard to remember reusable shopping bags, and so on.
 Are you taking part in recycling in your home and office?
-Is your neighborhood and work place recycle friendly?
+Is your neighborhood and workplace recycle friendly?
 If you said no to any of these, then what are you doing about it?
-There are a ton of resources out their on the internet for learning how to recycle in your city so I implore you as a Pagan, show gratitude to your Gods for such a beautiful earth and keep it that way.
+There are a ton of resources out there on the internet for learning how to recycle in your city so I implore you as a Pagan, show gratitude to your Gods for such a beautiful earth and keep it that way.

-If you live in the Phoenix area please see this link to understand the recycling program hear: http://www.recyclecleanphoenix.org/faq/
+If you live in the Phoenix area please see this link to understand the recycling program here: http://www.recyclecleanphoenix.org/faq/